 Baja is well known as a great place to whale watch.
 The gray whale spends summers in the waters off of Alaska, and then heads 6,000 miles (almost 10,000 km) south to the warmer lagoons of Baja in January, February and March.

 All three areas offer an excellent venue for whale watching up close.
 Today you will board your boat in Bahia Magdalena with your guide for an amazing whale spotting experience.
 It is often possible to see five to ten whales during the course of the trip.
-This part of Baja California is famous for having one of the "closest" experiences with the whales, as the panga boats are allowed to get extremely near, in some cases within touching distance.
+This part of Baja California is famous for having one of the 'closest' experiences with the whales, as the panga boats are allowed to get extremely near.

 This is a relatively long day and includes transportation from Loreto to Bahía Magdalena and back (two and a half hours each way), a two-hour tour by boat to see the whales and lunch.
 There is a maximum number of six people allowed per boat and a maximum of 20 people on the whole tour.
 This is a shared excursion with an English speaking guide.